This website provides information for general purposes only.Read our full disclaimer

 That is a problem.
 Because choosing the wrong fund does not just mean poor returns.
 It can mean frozen capital, delayed visa renewals, or in the worst cases, a qualifying investment that fails to qualify at all.

-At MovingTo, we have processed over 2,500 Golden Visa applications across Portugal, Spain, Italy, and Greece with a 98% approval rate.
+At MovingTo, we have advised Golden Visa investors across Portugal, Spain, Italy, and Greece.
 We have seen investors choose funds based on a glossy brochure and a persuasive sales call.
 We have also seen what happens when they skip the due diligence.

 At a Glance